Skip to main content

 Sign the Document in the Notary's Presence

-Once the oath is administered, the notary will instruct you to sign the sworn statement.
-You must sign the document in the notary's direct view.
-This is important for the notary to legally attest that they witnessed your signature.
-Do not sign until instructed.
+After the oath or affirmation, the notary will instruct you to sign the sworn statement.
+It is crucial that you sign the document physically in front of the notary public.
+This is a core requirement for most notarial acts, ensuring the notary directly witnesses your signature.
+Do not sign it beforehand, even if you are just stepping away for a moment.

 Common Mistake